govex/performance-management-getting-started/structure.md

 * *Ensure that the same person runs each meeting, to bake continuity into the discussion of performance.*

 * *A designee must have the authority to ask departments to follow up on action items that are raised during the meeting, and to hold them accountable for those action items in subsequent meetings.
 Remember that the person who runs the meeting will set the tone.
 Will the meetings be contentious and focused on putting departments in the hot seat, or collaborative and dedicated to finding concerted solutions?*

+  > A Note About "Contentious" Meetings

+  > Performance management meetings, especially STAT meetings, have a reputation for being "contentious" and are often described as "gotcha" sessions.
+While that style can be effective, it is not the only tone worth striving for.
+A better framing is "problem focused."
+Performance management meetings should always be problem focused.
+Problems are inherently difficult, and solving them can be a tense process.
+Therefore, constructive tension during collaborative problem solving is nothing to be afraid of.

 <hr>

 <h5>Will the meetings focus on a subject matter area, internal departmental operations, or both?</h5>
 * *ChattaData meetings are focused on the City's [performance priorities](https://performance.chattanooga.gov/).*